April

 listen to the instructions better, are not set in their ways, and don't

-react violently to every strike.
+every strike.
 Also, they often use spincast reels

 that possess a much slower retrieve, which keeps the lures in the strike